-In Texas, the most common types of workplace accidents and work related injuries result from transportation, typically involving trucking accidents or other large vehicles.
-For oil field, mining and other remote work environments, transportation accidents often occur, not in cars and trucks, but due to travel.
+In Texas, the most common workplace accidents and work-related injuries result from transportation, typically involving trucking accidents or other large vehicles.
+For oil field, mining, and other remote work environments, transportation accidents often occur, not in cars and trucks, but due to travel.
 Employee contact with large equipment or construction objects causes falls or other trauma.
 Finally, burn injuries due to fire, electricity, welding or explosives are common in the workplace.

 Construction Accident Attorney Based in San Antonio